Organic Lawn Care

 Natural Organic Fertilizers

 Switching from synthetic to organic fertilizers may not provide immediate results.
 Chemical or synthetic fertilizers typically have a greater portion of their nutrients in water soluble forms which are immediately available to the plants.
+Organic lawn fertilizers are composed of ingredients like alfalfa meal, nitrate of soda, corn gluten, feather meal, and cottonseed meal.
 Natural organic products which contain manures, animal or plant-based meals, and rock dusts, may have some readily soluble forms of nutrients to offer plants, but they mainly rely on microbial action and weathering to release the nutrients.
 This takes time and is dependent upon environmental conditions.

 Soil microorganisms decompose or break down natural organic fertilizers whether applied as single ingredients like bloodmeal or blended fertilizer products.
 As they decompose, this organic material it is transformed and made soluble through a general, natural process called mineralization.
 Plants take up nutrients in soluble forms dissolved in the water taken up by their root systems.
 The organisms responsible for this process are more active in warm, moist soils than when cold temperatures or drought conditions prevail.
 Beneficial microbial populations can become depressed or imbalanced when synthetic fertilizers have been used for periods of time.
 A healthy and diverse soil food web serves as the foundation for plant life.
 Increasing the level of organic matter in the soil and eliminating the use of synthetic fertilizers will encourage bacteria and fungi and other soil microbes to colonize the soil.
 Some natural organic fertilizers now include the actual live bacteria that are needed to break down the nutrients in their products.